adtzlr/felupe/README.md

 - Add `SolidBody.evaluate.kirchhoff_stress()` method.
 Contrary to the Cauchy stress method, this gives correct results in incompressible plane stress.
 - Add `SolidBodyTensor` for tensor-based material definitions with state variables.
 - Add `bodies` argument to `newtonrhapson()`.
-- Add a container class for fields, `FieldContainer`.
+- Add a container class for fields, `FieldContainer` (renamed from `FieldMixed`).

 ### Changed
 - Unify handling of `Field` and `FieldMixed`.
+- Constitutive models use lists as in- and output (consistency between single- and mixed-formulations).

 ### Fixed
 - Fix `tovoigt()` helper for data with more or less than two trailing axes and 2D tensors.
 - Fix errors for `force()` and `moment()` helpers if the residuals are sparse.

+### Removed
+- Remove wrapper for matADi-materials (not necessary with field containers).
+- Remove `IntegralFormMixed` and `IntegralFormAxisymmetric` from global namespace.

 ## [3.1.0] - 2022-05-02